 The 1611 King James “HE” Bible.

-The Green Collection, funded by the Hobby Lobby chain of arts and crafts stores, will eventually be housed in the Museum of the Bible in Washington, DC.
+The Green Collection will eventually be housed in an international Bible museum.
 At the exhibit dedication Steve Green declared that he was glad to be partnering with the museum in a proclamation of biblical teachings.
-He also observed that “we are like-minded.
-Our purpose in opening the Museum of the Bible and in loaning a part of our collection to the Creation Museum is to show visitors the value of the Bible in society.
+He also observed, “We are like-minded.
+Our purpose in opening the museum and in loaning a part of our collection to the Creation Museum is to show visitors the value of the Bible in society.
 Also, our family’s love of the Bible motivated us to assemble this collection.”

 The exhibit is housed in the Creation Museum’s former collections area, right next to the attractive Palm Plaza.
 There is no additional cost to view this collection.
 It is our hope that the exhibit will continue as a long-term relationship, with additional items to be placed in the Verbum Domini exhibit at the Creation Museum.
-We hope that every six months or so visitors to the Creation Museum will have the opportunity to see new spectacular items from the Green Collection/Museum of the Bible.
+We hope that every six months or so visitors to the Creation Museum will have the opportunity to see new, spectacular items from the Green Collection.